contao/contao/core-bundle/UPGRADE.md

 Version 3.* to 4.0
 ------------------

+### Form option "tableless"

+The form option "tableless" has been removed, because all forms are now tableless by default.
+Instead, the `form.css` style sheet of the layout builder has been enhanced to provide basic formattings for labels and input fields.

+By default, labels and input fields are listed underneath each other.
+However, if you add the CSS class `horizontal-form` to a form, they will be aligned in a horizontal layout, similar to the old table-based layout.

 ### Form field "headline"

 The form field "headline" has been removed in favor of the "explanation" field.